Using Destination Logic

 Using Destination Logic in a Poll Task

-destinations for each Poll choice.
+When setting up your Poll choices, under Show Advanced Options, you have the ability to set up custom Destinations for each Poll choice.
 The default destination is the next task, but there are several other destinations to choose from.
-We have detailed 3 of these options below, but you can review our
+We have detailed three of these options below, but you can review our Task Type: Poll article for more information on the remaining destinations:

 - Another Activity: Allows you to skip participants to another Activity entirely.
 This can be useful for skipping participants over the remainder of an activity if it is no longer applicable to them.